opmintern/ODPR-changes/README.md

 ## Original Project

 Thanks to [Open Austin](https://github.com/open-austin) for the creating this [progress report for the City of Austin](http://open-austin.github.io/open-data-progress-report/).
-The CT Prgress report was forked from [this project](https://github.com/open-austin/open-data-progress-report)
+The CT Progress Report was forked from [this project](https://github.com/open-austin/open-data-progress-report)